Conedy/Conedy/documentation/introduction.rst

 Conedy is free software licensed under the GPL:

     Conedy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+    This program is distributed in the hope that it will be useful, but *without any warranty*; without even the implied warranty of *merchantability* or *fitness for a particular purpose*.
+See the `GNU General Public License`_ for more details.

+.. _GNU General Public License: http://www.gnu.org/copyleft/gpl.html